LeezaParida/Balanced-flight-cancellation-and-delay---2019-2023/README.md

   Distance and route Analysis

 ## Key Questions:
-·   What is the overall frequency of flight delays and cancellations in the dataset?
+·   What is the overall frequency of flight delays and cancellations in the dataset? <br>
-·   Are there specific time periods, airlines, or routes with higher rates of delays or cancellations?
+·   Are there specific time periods, airlines, or routes with higher rates of delays or cancellations?  <br>
 .
-How does the time of day, airline, or distance impact delays ·   Are there specific airlines consistently facing higher delays or cancellations?
+How does the time of day, airline, or distance impact delays?  <br>
+·   Are there specific airlines consistently facing higher delays or cancellations?  <br>
 ·  Is there a correlation between the distance of the flight and the likelihood of delays?